Tsora-Pop/leingwa-de-ard/README.md

 2. All root words must be the most common across the world, accounting for volume of people and use across the world.
 3. Sentences must be in SVO format, as this the most commonly spoken sentence structure order.
 4. The language is to be kept simple.
 No gender, articles, tenses, diacritics, case/capitilization, synonyms.
 Various derogatory terms are not to be used.
-5. Consonents can only be followed and preceded by a single flexible consonant then followed by a vowel or semivowel.
-A semivowel always followed by vowel, a vowel may only be followed by 1 other different vowel as a dipthong.
-6. Consonants have 1 sound, vowels have a slight range of sound, and vowels may sound changed when paired with another vowel to become a dipthong.
+5. Consonants(except for fricative) have 1 sound, vowels have a slight range of sound, and vowels may sound shorter when paired with another vowel to become a dipthong.
-7. Pronouns will be genderless and simple, with a simple suffix added on pronouns if plural.
+6. Pronouns will be genderless and simple, with a simple suffix added on pronouns if plural.
 Plural is otherwise specified with adjective modifiers.
-8. Metric system supported, as well as a counting system similar to esperanto.
+7. Metric system supported, as well as a counting system similar to esperanto.
+Common Arabic numeral system as the globally used system will be used.
-9. Spaces must be used between each word. no hyphens are to be used to join one word to another.
+8. Spaces must be used between each word. no hyphens are to be used to join one word to another.

 λEiNГ𐊮A DEI ARD alphabet <br>
 A: IPA (a, ä, ɐ) <br>